1Password/solutions/migration/cleanup-scripts/README.md

 `--file` should be a path to a file containing a list of vault UUIDs (and nothing else)

-`--delete` runs the script in Delete Mode, deleting all vaults in the provided list.
+`--delete` runs the script in Delete Mode, permanently deleting from your 1Password account all vaults in the provided list.

 It assumes you have signed in to your 1Password account as a member of the Owners group using `op signin` or `eval $(op signin)`.